samharad/zprint/doc/reference.md

 maps that appear in calls to the zprint API.
-They are also allowed in the `~/.zprintrc` file and an options map on the command line, but only for library use or when using the uberjar (including the `appcds` accelerated uberjar).
-The prebuilt graalVM binaries in the GitHub releae do __not__ support use of functions in options maps in any external file or on the command line!
-The functions defined in the default options map are always allowed -- the above restrictions only apply to functions being read in from external files or from the command line.
+They are also allowed in the `~/.zprintrc` file and an options map on the command line, but only for library use or when using the uberjar (including the `appcds` accelerated uberjar).  __The prebuilt graalVM binaries (i.e., `zprintm-x.y.z` and `zprintl-x.y.z`) in the GitHub releae do not support use of functions in options maps in any external file or on the command line!__  The functions defined in the default options map are always allowed -- the above restrictions only apply to functions being read in from external files or from the command line.